umbraco/rfcs/cms/0011-block-data-structure.md

 ### Future

-In the future `data` could be stored in the database as a document rather than embedded JSON objects.
+In the future `contentData` and potentially `settingsData` could be stored in the database as a document rather than embedded JSON objects.
 This unlocks the possibility for variant content, segmentation and scheduled publishing blocks by leveraging similar behaviour already in the Core CMS.
 (This part is out of the scope of this RFC).

+The `IBlockElement` does not have an identifier as of this proposal, but this proposal leaves room for appending a UDI to the `IBlockElement` making it posible to make future references for Blocks.
+Currently we do not support this and therefor its out of scope and blocks are left with no identifier.

 ## Drawbacks